PietPetGit/SteamlessInput/README.md

 under the [MIT licence](LICENSE).
 It is **not affiliated with, endorsed by, or sponsored by Valve Corporation**.
-"Steam", "Steam Deck", "Steam Controller" and "Steam Input" are trademarks of Valve Corporation, referenced here purely in a nominative, descriptive sense — to identify the hardware and software this tool interoperates with — and no sponsorship or approval by Valve is implied.
+"Steam", "Steam Deck", "Steam Controller" and "Steam Input" are trademarks of Valve Corporation, referenced here purely in a nominative, descriptive sense to identify the hardware and software this tool interoperates with.

-This project does not modify, redistribute, or bypass any protection on Steam client binaries; it drives the Steam Controller's standard HID interface directly, the same class of interaction as any third-party controller utility.

 Some bundled interface artwork originates from the Steam client and remains the property of Valve Corporation; it is used here for interoperability